Communities

 It's still all part of the concept.
 If you understand the concept, you will then also understand the implementation.

-hamburgersarecool‭ wrote almost 3 years ago
+hamburgersarecool‭ wrote about 3 years ago

 Why is: int leftChild = 2 * i + 1;